It can be difficult to get your head around the world of student finance, but the

 Students progressing from an INTO UoG pathway programme onto a degree course at the University of Gloucestershire in September 2019, and who pay international fees, will be automatically awarded £2000 off the first year of their tuition fees.
 Those students who achieve an average score of over 65% in their pathway will be awarded £2500 off the first year's tuition fees.

-If you have any queries about our international scholarships, please email
+If you have any queries about our international scholarships, please complete our

 International Funding - 2018 entry